huguesv/AudioPlayer/README.md

 dotnet build
 ```

-To run the application, use the following command from the `\src` folder:
+To run the desktop player, use the following command from the `\src` folder:
 ```
 dotnet run --project Woohoo.Audio.Player
 ```